 GPS location is marked based on the above description.
-However it is recommended to get directions to this place from a party familiar with the area before attempting to visit the place.
-It is unlikely that you will get any assistance from the villagers who are predominately non Buddhists.
-Unfortunately some of the extreme elements are already gradually destroying such remote heritage sites in order to erase any signs Buddhist civilization in the area in the past.
+However, it is recommended to get directions to this place from a party familiar with the area before attempting to visit the place.
+It is unlikely that you will get any assistance from the villagers who are predominately non-Buddhists.
+Unfortunately, some of the extreme elements are already gradually destroying such remote heritage sites to erase any signs of Buddhist civilization in the area in the past.

 Map of Eragama (Irakkamam) Kotigala Archaeological Site